gravitational/teleport/rfd/0123-tls-routing-behind-layer7-lb.md

 ### The legacy "connection upgrade"

-This section decribes the legacy Teleport-custom connection upgrade used before v15 (TBD).
+This section decribes the legacy Teleport-custom connection upgrade used before v15.1.

 Borrowed from the "WebSocket" design, the Teleport client can make a connection upgrade through a web API on the Teleport Proxy: